civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 170

-  **(1)** **If** a spill or debris or an accident or incident related to any activity to which this **Division** applies occurs or is found in any portion of the offshore area and results in death or injury or danger to public safety or the environment, the **Regulator** may direct an inquiry to be made and may authorize any person it deems qualified to conduct the inquiry.
+  **(1)** If a spill or debris or an accident or incident related to any activity to which this Division applies occurs or is found in any portion of the offshore area and results in death or injury or danger to public safety or the environment, the Regulator may direct an inquiry to be made and may authorize any person it deems qualified to conduct the inquiry.

-  **(1.1)** **If** a spill or debris or an accident or incident related to any activity to which this **Division** applies occurs or is found in any portion of the offshore area and is serious, as defined by regulation, the **Regulator** shall direct that an inquiry referred to in subsection (1) be made and shall ensure that the person who conducts the inquiry is not employed by the **Regulator**.
+  **(1.1)** If a spill or debris or an accident or incident related to any activity to which this Division applies occurs or is found in any portion of the offshore area and is serious, as defined by regulation, the Regulator shall direct that an inquiry referred to in subsection (1) be made and shall ensure that the person who conducts the inquiry is not employed by the Regulator.

-> **Explanatory Note**:
-> Existing text of subsections 170(1) and (1.1):
-> *Existing Text*:
-> > Where a spill or debris or an accident or incident related to any activity to which this Part applies occurs or is found in any portion of the offshore area and results in death or injury or danger to public safety or the environment, the Board may direct an inquiry to be made and may authorize any person it deems qualified to conduct the inquiry.
-> > Where a spill or debris or an accident or incident related to any activity to which this Part applies occurs or is found in any portion of the offshore area and is serious, as defined by regulation, the Board shall direct that an inquiry referred to in subsection (1) be made and shall ensure that the person who conducts the inquiry is not employed by the Board.

 ### Section 183

 The heading of Division II of Part III of the Act is replaced by the following:

-### **Petroleum** Production Arrangements
+### Petroleum Production Arrangements

-#### **Definitions**
+#### Definitions

-> **Explanatory Note**:
-> Existing text of the heading:
-> *Existing Text*:

 ### Section 184

   **(1)** The definition **unitization order** in section 171 of the Act is replaced by the following:

-    **unitization order** means an order made under section 181 **or subsection 188.12(1)**; (**arrêté d'union**)
+    **unitization order** means an order made under section 181 or subsection 188.12(1); (**arrêté d'union**)

   **(2)** Section 171 of the Act is amended by adding the following in alphabetical order: